ncatlab/nlab-content/pages/6/6/4/6/16466/content.md

 =--

-Recall the basic construction of the [[tensor product of vector spaces]].
+Recall the basic construction of the [[tensor product of vector spaces]]:

 +-- {: .num_defn #TensorProductOfVectorSpaces}
 ###### Definition